Income Statement

 - All amounts come from posted line entries in the double-entry ledger, so the statement is accrual basis — revenue and expenses land when earned or incurred, not when cash moves (see the Cash Flow report for the cash view).

-- Values are stored and returned in integer cents and formatted for display.
+- Values are stored precisely to the cent and formatted for display.

 - Period columns use keys like